ceejbot/galls-law/fluent-conf.md

 # [fit] use a proxy
 # [fit] to divide & conquer

-^ Put a proxy on it.
-A proxy will let you divide & conquer.
+^ Proxy is a facade in the design patterns sense.
+It lets you chop up your problem into smaller onces.
 You can test your assumptions.
 Send a portion of traffic through & load test.
 Flip back if you've got bugs.
-Proxy is a facade in the design patterns sense.

 ---